jacktan1/Options-Project/README.md

 ## Description

-**Goal:** Use Greeks and sentiment features derived from end-of-day (EOD) option snapshots to predict payout of different vertical spread option strategies.
+**Goal:** Use Greeks and sentiment features derived from end-of-day (EOD) option snapshots to predict performance of different option strategies (e.g. vertical spreads).

 [Alpha Vantage](https://www.alphavantage.co), [Questrade API](https://www.questrade.com/api),
 and [FRED](https://fred.stlouisfed.org/categories/115) are used to retrieve historical stock prices, current stock prices, and treasury yields (respectively).

+For more details, I have written an [article](https://www.linkedin.com/pulse/parameterizing-option-delta-curves-jack-tan) explaining the methodology use in section 4.1 below.

 ## Overview